What is a Park Model RV?

 Ultimately, these are the questions that will determine what you end either with a house or park model.
 Either have their advantages and disadvantages.
 A tiny house can be considered property attached to land and would be sold as real estate, along with all that comes along land, such as loans and title with chattels.
 It is also subject to increasing and decreasing real estate prices based on economics and demand for the area.
 While a park model is considered a vehicle and not property and would be subject to licensing and certifications such as vehicles.
 The vehicle or park model depreciates like all vehicles.

-Park Model RVs are meant to be stationary, though they do fall under the requirements to be towed on the highway and can be done so without typically a special permit.
+Park Model RVs have wheels and can be towed like a trailer but meant to be stationary, though they do fall under the requirements to be towed on the highway and can be done so without typically a special permit.
 By all respects they are considered an RV and would need the typical RV registration, certifications, and license plating required by each state or province.
 The typical model weights at approximately 10,000 lbs to 13, 000 lbs and so could be towed by a heavy duty truck such as a F450 truck.
 However, some park models are a little wider and taller and would require commercial mover to move your park model.

 Typical RVs such as motorhomes and trailers are designed to be moved relatively often as compared with a park model RV that are not.
 The biggest differences between the two are that park models lack fresh water, dark water and grey water tanks.
 They are designed like a house to be plumbed in on location at a campground.
 The building materials for windows and doors are more like that of a residential house.
 While typical RVs appliances (stove, fridge), sinks, and toilets are small and lightweight.
 The other is that the park models tend to look more like a house, while RVs look more vehicle like or trailer like.